KungFur1/OmegaPoint-implementation/app/JWT_auth/README.md

 ### Important
 The `authorization_wrapper` function will automatically throw an error if there is something wrong with user authentication: JWT expired, JWT invalid, etc...
-You do not need to handle these errors, these errors are integrated with fastapi and will return an HTTPException to the user automaticaly (The front-end will then ask the user to re-login)
+You do not need to handle these errors, these errors are integrated with fastapi and will return an HTTPException to the user automaticaly (The front-end will then ask the user to re-login).
 But the point of this section is: **do not use `authorization_wrapper` in endpoints that don't need authorization**, because the users who haven't logged in won't be able to access those endpoints.

 ## Modules Overview (for developers who will be working on this folder)